vecin2/em_automation/README.md

 python3 -m  pip  uninstall sqltask python3 -m  pip  install sqltask
 ```

-### Having multiple versions of python
+### Multiple versions of python
  If you have multiple versions of python installed make sure you are using version 3 by running instead:
 ```
 python3 -m pip install --extra-index-url https://test.pypi.org/simple/ sqltask
 ```

-That applies as well for  running upgrades and any python command it should be using python3, e.g `python3 -m pip  install update sqltask`
+This applies as well when running upgrades and any python command it - e.g `python3 -m pip  install update sqltask`

+###  Install builtin Templates
+A set of builtin templates are downloaded when running pip install.
+They are located under `%PYTHON_HOME%/Lib\site-packages\sql_gen\templates`
+Copy this folder under your `%EM_HOME_CORE%` so new creates templates are not lost when upgrading.
+As well committing in the project folder will allow commit it so other developers can benefit from it.

 ### Windows Console Tools
 If you find the Windows console is too slow, e.g no path autocompletion,  hard copy and paste, etc, you can  look at other options: